karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/Util/VariableDescriptionDocWriterUtil/renderWidgetVariablesDescriptionList.md

 - vars

-    The vars property of @page(the widget variables description array).
+    The vars property of the widget variables description array.

 Return values